 5. One-time application fee payment at the graduate level; and

 6. Any other applicable requirements as required by the major department or division in which the applicant is applying.

 In order to be admitted to a degree program in any academic unit, applicants are also required to meet any additional standards set by the department, school, or college.
 Applicants are selected on a competitive basis and, therefore, admission is not granted to all applicants who meet only the minimum requirements.
 In addition, academic programs may have additional requirements such as portfolios, proficiency examinations, professional licensing, etc.

 Individual program requirements are described in the Tennessee Tech University Graduate Catalog and on department websites.Requirements are subject to change.
 The Graduate College no longer accepts hard-copy (paper) applications.
-Please visit the Graduate College web site for detailed program admission requirements, deadlines, and to begin the on-line application process.

 All credentials become the property of the University and will not be forwarded or returned.
 If the applicant does not enroll, credentials will be maintained in active files for 1 year, after which they will be destroyed.
 After that time, candidates must reapply for admission and submit a new set of credentials if they wish to be admitted to the Graduate College.
 Students who do not enroll for a Fall or Spring semester must apply for readmission.